Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 - miniter

-"error"(default ongroup_imp()),"skip", or"mean"(default onslide_imp()).
-Controls behaviour when a group is infeasible for imputation, e.g.,k/ncpexceeds the number of usable columns after applyingcolmax, or all subset columns in the group exceedcolmax.
+"skip","error", or"mean".
+Controls behavior when a window is infeasible for imputation, for example whenkorncpexceeds the number of usable columns after applyingcolmax.

 Value

-A numeric matrix of the same dimensions as obj with missing values
+If dry_run = FALSE, a numeric matrix of the same dimensions as

-imputed.
-When dry_run = TRUE, returns a data.frame of class slideimp_tbl
+If dry_run = TRUE, a data frame of class slideimp_tbl with columns

-with columns start, end, window_n, plus subset_local (and target
+start, end, and window_n, plus subset_local and, when

 Details